Due to the cessation of funding, the General Practice Aged Day Service (GPADS) will cease operations effective from 26 June 2015.

 What does the GPADS Program do?

-GPADS program supports general practices in the ACT.
-General practices are able to call on GPADS when the demands of the surgery or annual leave prevent their attendance.
-This is a GP to GP referral only for isolated acute episodes of care.
+General practices and RACF's are able to call on GPADS when the demands of the surgery or annual/conference leave prevent the usual GPs attendance.
+GPADS accepts referrals only for isolated acute episodes of care.
 Responsibility for ongoing care remains with the practice.
-There is no age limit but referrals are limited to people who are home bound at home or within a Residential Aged Care Facility (RACF).
+There is no age limit but referrals are limited to people who are home bound or within a Residential Aged Care Facility (RACF).

 - Registered Nurses in the GPADS program assess and prioritise incoming referrals, liaising with the referring practice and the patient or RACF.